 Ms. Davis stated that the next item for feedback is the extension of NE 6th Street.
 She stated that the City had studied it previously and the original plan was for an elevated structure that could connect to 120th Avenue NE.
 Ms. Davis stated that the scores of the group indicated that the extension to 116th Avenue NE was the most popular and the extension to 120th Avenue NE second.
 Mr. McKenzie stated that the grades are the biggest challenges.
 He stated that if the structure extended to 120th Avenue NE a minimum clearance of 16 feet would be needed from 116th Avenue NE to the bottom of the NE 6th Street extension structure.
-Mr. McKenzie stated that the structure would be at least six feet in depth placing the total structure approximately 22 to 24 feet in the air above 116th Avenue NE.
+Mr. Mckenzie stated that the structure would be at least six feet in depth placing the total structure approximately 22 to 24 feet in the air above 116th Avenue NE.
 He stated that it would also create conflicts with the Eastside Rail Corridor.
-Ms. Davis stated that only a portion of the traffic would actually be going to and from the Wilburton Commercial Area.
-She stated the Committee would benefit the Wilburton Commercial Area versus how much it benefits regional travel.
+Ms. Davis stated that the consultant team did an initial investigation into how travel patterns would change.
+She stated an extension to 120th Avenue NE would attract a fair amount of traffic and that only a portion of the traffic would actually be going to and from the Wilburton Commercial Area.
+She stated the Committee would want to consider weighing the impacts of how much that extension would benefit the Wilburton Commercial Area versus how much it benefits regional travel.